Lord of the Flies (The X-Files): Plot

 A group of teenagers, led by "Sky Commander Winky" (Aaron Paul), film one of their friends, nicknamed "Cap'n Dare" (played by Branden Williams), doing stunts for a cable TV show called Dumbass.
 The last stunt involves a ramp-jump in a shopping cart.
 During the stunt, Dare veers off and falls out of the cart and is found dead after part of his skull collapses.
 The local coroner calls in John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) to investigate the death.
 During the autopsy, flies erupt from Dare's eye sockets.
 Dana Scully (Gillian Anderson) examines the body and finds that the insects had fed on Dare's brain to such a degree that it simply collapsed.

 At a local high school, Winky and his brother film a memorial service for Dare, much to the annoyance of his girlfriend Natalie.
 The teens harass Dylan Lokensgard, the son of the principal and a social outcast.
 Doggett and Reyes arrive at the school to talk to Winky.
 During their interview, body lice mysteriously attack him and bite "Dumbass" into his flesh.
 While watching the Dumbass recordings, Doggett notices that Dylan was at each of the stunts and decides to question him.
 While the two agents talk to Dylan, his mother appears and tries to stop the questioning.
 During the proceedings, Dylan becomes covered in flies; subsequently, Reyes starts to believe that Dylan is behind the attack.
 The agents take a tissue soaked with Dylan's sweat back for Scully to analyze.
 The results show that Dylan's body fluids contain a high number of insect pheromones.

 That night, Natalie sneaks into Dylan's house.
 When they kiss, something apparently cuts her mouth, causing her to leave in tears.
 Dare's friends, who believe Dylan is responsible for his death, pull up moments later and abduct him.
 During the drive, an insect-like protrusion comes out of Dylan's mouth and sprays webbing everywhere, causing the car to flip and crash.
 Doggett and Reyes arrive at the scene, and are told that Dylan chewed his way out the back window.
 Meanwhile, Scully and a bug specialist search Dylan's home.
 Scully leaves to help Reyes find the teenager while the specialist stays behind; the specialist is subsequently attacked by Dylan's mother.

-Reyes tracks down Natalie, but Reyes is attacked and cocooned by Dylan, where she is rescued by Doggett.
-Dylan's mother approaches him as he attempts to flee with Natalie, and tells him that he is not like other kids and never will be.
-Scully finds the bug specialist, cocooned but survived, though Dylan and his mother are nowhere to be found.
+After tracking down Natalie, Reyes is attacked and cocooned by Dylan.
+She is rescued by Doggett.
+Dylan's mother approaches him as he attempts to flee with Natalie.
+She tells him that he is not like other kids and never will be.
+Scully finds the bug specialist, cocooned but alive, though Dylan and his mother are nowhere to be found.
 A subsequent search of the Lokensgard home reveals other bodies, including Dylan's father, who supposedly ran off years earlier.
 After leaving with his mother, Dylan sends Natalie one last message in the form of fireflies: "I love you."